Last update: 5 months ago

 Before you start the post-construction cleaning

 - The first thing that you should do is to contain the dust only in the work area.
-We know it is a hard job since dust tends to spread everywhere like some kind of dark magic, but it’s best to have at least some preventative measures.
+We know it is a hard job since dust tends to spread everywhere like some dark magic, but it’s best to have at least some preventative measures.
 Not only it will save you some time and energy when cleaning after, but it will also protect you from a lot of toxins and carcinogens, that the construction dust contains.

 - Arm yourself with a decent vacuum cleaner and a mop.
-If the vacuum you own is too old and not powerful enough, or if the mop is past beyond it’s prime you need to get yourself proper ones.
-If you can’t afford to invest a couple hundred dollars in a new vacuum cleaner, consider hiring a post construction cleaning services near you.
+If the vacuum you own is too old and not powerful enough, or if the mop is passed beyond it’s prime you need to get yourself proper ones.
+If you can’t afford to invest a couple of hundred dollars in a new vacuum cleaner, consider booking a post-construction cleaning service near you.

 How to clean construction dust off walls:

 The second step is to start removing the construction dust.
 Since the walls are still unpainted, you can use both a broom or a vacuum cleaner; it doesn’t matter what you’re going to choose.
-A broom would just take the dust off, while a vacuum will skip you the work of removing the dust from the floor later.
+A broom would take the dust off, while a vacuum will skip you the work of removing the dust from the floor later.

 Usually, the final step is to wash the walls, but it is optional in this case, since they are not painted, yet.
 However, if you decide to wash them, keep in mind that you should start from the top of the wall and move slowly in order not to leave behind any stains.
 Make sure the walls are completely dry before painting!